nodejs/evangelism/weekly-updates/weekly-update.2015-08-28.md

 ### We need Node.js v4 evangelists

 * Node.js v4 is released soon.
 We need evangelists for Node.js v4.
-If you have an interest to evangelize, send your information in [this issue](https://github.com/nodejs/node/issues/2633).
+If you have an interest to evangelize, provide your information in [this issue](https://github.com/nodejs/node/issues/2633).
 * Current members:
 - Fedor Indutny ([@indutny](https://github.com/indutny))
 - Yosuke Furukawa ([@yosuke-furukawa](https://github.com/yosuke-furukawa))